worldweb/loan-calculator-wp/readme.txt

   You can enable/disable loan fee calculation from the WP admin.
 Go to the loan calculator > click on the "Default value settings" tab and search for "Enable Fee Calculation" and enable/disable according to your needs.

 == Changelog ==

+= 1.4.1 (Aug 30, 2024) =
+* Fixed issue of Chart not appear in the Print.
+* Fixed issue of numlock keypad not working in down payment field
+* Removed Contact Button when popup content or link is not added.
+* Removed Video Tab when video link is not added.

+= 1.4.0 (Aug 15, 2024) =
+* Resolved default setting issue, with save fields.

 = 1.3.9 (Jul 15, 2024) =
 * Add backend setting for Display Loan Term Label